-LG To Introduce Exciting Vision For Future Living With 'LG Ai Home' Innovations At IFA 2024
+LG TO INTRODUCE EXCITING VISION FOR FUTURE LIVING WITH 'LG AI HOME' INNOVATIONS AT IFA 2024

 The zone also highlights how LG's open AI ecosystem integrates third-party services to enrich the customer experience and demonstrates the versatility of IoT sensors that can even connect non-AI appliances to the AI Home system.
 The exhibit underscores the scalability of LG's AI solutions, giving visitors a real sense of the intelligent and responsive living environment LG is creating.

 Finally, the AI to the Core zone highlights the cutting-edge innovation of LG's AI Core-Tech, including the AI DDTM and the AI DUAL InverterTM.
-The integration of LG's latest AI solutions with industry-leading core technologies delivers more precise control, improved energy efficiency and enhanced personalization.
+The integration of LG's latest AI solutions with industry-leading core technologies delivers more precise control and enhanced personalization.

 Visitors to LG's booth (Hall 18, Messe Berlin) at IFA 2024 from September 6-10 can discover the unprecedented customizability and convenience of the company's latest Affectionate Intelligence Home solutions.